 Why are we making this change?

-How would the new union be created?
+How will the new union be created?

-Will members have a say?
+Did members have a say?

 Who are United Voice and NUW?